How Damaged Manhole Covers and Gully Grates Can Be Dangerous

 If you don’t repair any broken grates or manholes on your property, the council could issue a notice and if you don’t respond, they can fix it themselves and charge you for it.
 Don’t let the situation reach this point – choose a reliable drainage company with the right skills and experience.

-Power Rod is the ideal company to call when you have a damaged gully grate or manhole cover.
-We are a specialist drainage company providing fast and effective commercial or domestic services throughout Hemel Hempstead, St Albans, Stevenage, Milton Keynes, Watford and Welwyn Garden City.
+Power Rod is the ideal company to call for manhole cover and gully grate repairs.
+We are a specialist drainage company providing fast and effective commercial drainage or domestic drainage services throughout Hemel Hempstead, St Albans, Stevenage, Milton Keynes, Watford and Welwyn Garden City.
 Every customer enjoys free estimates, no callout fees and a precise hourly slot.
 Get in touch today to learn more.